-Description Hazard Characteristic Life ENV Property to Take Action Action should only be taken if it is safe to do so, individuals have the appropriate PPE, individuals are trained and are competent to perform the actions, and sufficient employee capacity exists to maintain safety during the action.
+Description Hazard C haracteri Responsibility to Take Action Life ENV Property Action should only be taken if it is safe to do so, individuals have the appropriate PPE, individuals are trained and are competent to perform the actions, and sufficient employee capacity exists to maintain safety during the action.
 It is important to note gasoline spills should not be boomed X TNPI Safety Officer All of the refined products handled in TNPI's pipeline will float and as such will still liberate flammable gas.
-It should be noted product will float on top of water bodies and will still liberate sufficient vapour to be a flammability concern X Public First responders TNPI Anytime there is a significant discharge to a watercourse, considerations should be implemented for drinking water quality assessments, river impact analysis, and fish collection and protection Х Х TNPI
+It should be noted product will float on top of water bodies and will still liberate sufficient vapour to be a flammability concern X Public First responders TNPI Anytime there is a significant discharge to a watercourse, considerations should be implemented for drinking water quality assessments, river impact analysis, and fish collection and protection X X TNPI

-Table 74 - Special Considerations - Events with direct discharge to a Waterway
+Table 73 - Special Considerations - Events with direct discharge to a Waterway